BenJMcCarty/Helping_Your_Hosts/README.md

-# Supporting the Hosts of Airbnb
+# Helping Your Hosts - *Airbnb Reviews and Ratings*

 **Author**: Ben McCarty